Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey

 \subsubsection{Differential Privacy}

 It is characterized by the introduction of controlled noise into data or its derivatives, which guarantees that the addition or removal of a single record from a dataset will not significantly affect the prediction \cite{dwork2006differential}.
-The $(\epsilon, \delta)$-LDP definition is as follows: A perturbation algorithm $M$ satisfies $(\epsilon, \delta)$-Local Differential Privacy if, for any adjacent datasets $D_k^t$ and $\hat{D}_k^t$ of the device $k$ with the $t$-th task, and for all possible output subsets $S$, the inequality below holds:

-Here, $\epsilon$ represents the privacy budget of $M$, indicating the level of privacy protection, and $\delta$ is the probability of violating the privacy guarantee.
-A lower $\epsilon$ value signifies a narrower probability gap, hence stronger privacy.
-In \cite{xiao2023privacy}, authors propose the privacy-preserving federated class-incremental learning (PP-FCIL) with bayesian differential privacy (BDP).
-BDP stands out by calibrating noise based on each client's data distribution.
-Operating on Rényi divergence \cite{van2014renyi}, BDP measures privacy loss, ensuring the privacy budget remains unexceeded during iterative training.
-By estimating privacy cost $C_t(\lambda)$ at each iteration, BDP adapts noise to data characteristics, providing robust and distribution-sensitive privacy protection.
-This adaptive strategy preserves participant data privacy while enhancing the model's ability to learn from expanding class sets without compromising prediction accuracy, achieving a balance between privacy and model utility in federated continual learning.

 Similar to \cite{chathoth2021federated}, authors in \cite{chathoth2022differentially} introduce a novel approach to address privacy challenges and heterogeneous privacy budgets in federated learning.